jan-bogaerts/mark/src/markdownCode.md

     create a new node for the data item.
-Set the title & key of the node to the title & key of the data item. also keep a reference to the data item itself in the node if the item's field depth = 1, add the new node to the root node and make that node the parent else if there is no parent yet, skip the item if the item's depth is higher then parent.data.depth: add the new node to the parent's children. make the new node parent if the item's depth equals parent.data.depth or is lower: get the parent of the current parent until the depth of this new parent is 1 higher then the depth of the item and add the item as a child of this new parent.
+Set the title & key of the node to the title & key of the data item. also keep a reference to the data item itself in the node if the item's field depth = 1, add the new node to the root node and make that node the parent else if there is no parent yet, skip the item if the item's depth is higher then parent.data.depth: add the new node to the parent's children. assign node.parent = parent. make the new node parent if the item's depth equals parent.data.depth or is lower: get the parent of the current parent until the depth of this new parent is 1 higher then the depth of the item and add the item as a child of this new parent. assign node.parent = parent.
 Make the item the new parent.

 - pseudo for removeNodeFromTree:
   ```javascript (pseudo)